Last updated on May 20, 2026

 Inti, Seneschal of the Sun

-Inti, Seneschal of the Sun is one of my favorite cards from 2023, and it should be among the first cards put in any discard deck.
+Inti, Seneschal of the Sun is one of my favorite cards to put in any discard deck.
 It lacks impact as a commander, largely for being mono-colored.
 But it’s a cheap source of card advantage, very synergistic card advantage thanks to cards like Rain of Riches and Passionate Archaeologist, which is a promising start for a commander.

 The partners with commander pairing of Brallin, Skyshark Rider and Shabraz, the Skyshark largely cares about looting and, yes, wheels, but Brallin offers a genuine discard payoff.
 This strategy often leans into Izzet decks (), but white offers valuable cards like Gavi, Nest Warden and Astral Slide to reward you for cycling cards.